 Normal Distribution (GOF):

 Example: The following data (105 observations) is taken from an X̅– R chart.
 There is sufficient data for ten cells.
-The alternative would be six cells which is too few.
+The alternative would be six cells which are too few.
 Twelve integer cells fit the range of the data.
 The null hypothesis: the data was obtained from a normal distribution.

 X̅ = 15.4, sigma = 1.54, number of effective cells = 6, DF = 3 and χ20.05,3 = 7.81